mmw08/Wehbe_Password_Manager/README.md

 mkdir password-manager
 # Save provided code as main.go in this folder
 ```
-Save the code as main.go in this folder
+Save the code as main.go in this folder.

 Open **Command Prompt** in this folder.

 ### Step 2: Install Required Dependencies